SED degree requirements

 - A student must complete all of the courses on the approved plan of study within five years from their start date.

-- No more than 6 credit hours can be transferred from another institution.
+- No more than six credit hours can be transferred from another institution.

 Plan of study requirements

-The SED program requires a specific distribution of credits across five categories which are detailed below.
+The Systems Engineering and Design (SED) program requires a specific distribution of credits across five categories, detailed below.

 - ISD 520: Introduction to Systems Engineering